Family and Employer Services

 For help in selecting the proper level of treatment in your area please contact our office.

 Most Common Phrases Addicted People Use To Manipulate

 Empowering vs. Enabling

-The word “enable” actually means to give power to, however, the enabling behavior that causes addiction and mental illness to continue does not give power to getting better.
+The word “enable” actually means to give power to.
+However, the enabling behavior that causes addiction and mental illness to continue does not give power to getting better.
 It gives power to getting sicker.
 It steals power away.
 It is better described as disabling, disfiguring, and depriving.
 Visualize Annie hobbling Paul with her sledgehammer in the movie Misery.
 Supporting the suffering is the exact likeness of involuntary manslaughter whereby a recruited accomplice (family member, friend, or employer) stands around a swimming pool, watching the addicted person drown.
 As in Munchausen Syndrome by proxy, the accomplice provides rocks for a life preserver.
-It is loving someone to death.
+It loves someone to death.
 An addicted person cannot stay sick by themselves.
 They need your help to dig their grave.
 How are you okay with this?

 Frequently Asked Questions About Our Family and Employer Services